Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 | 19 | Western            | Drama              |     0.874093 |

 **Finding 7**
+* If two genres are (positively) correlated with each other, a viewer who prefers watching one genre is likely to watch another genre.
+* Each tag from the genome_scores.csv file has a  'relevance' measure assigned to each movie.
+The measure is between 0 and 1; if a 'relevance' for a tag is closer to 1, then the tag is more likely associated to describe the movie.
 * The most correlated genre pairs (in order) are: Mystery and Thriller, Drama and (no genre listed), Fantasy and Adventure, and Crime and Thriller.
 * The most correlated genres are Drama, Adventure and Thriller.
-* Drama is one of the most popular genres that has grown most in the last few years, which could imply the growing demand from viewers to watch drama.
+* Drama is one of the most popular genres that has grown most in the last few years.
+This implies more demand of viewers to watch drama, and potentially that viewers would be recommended more movies with drama.
+This could also indicate the industry producing more drama, which adds on to greater growth in the genre.
+(Note that the genres are not mutually exclusive).

 ![8EDA_genre_relevance](https://github.com/Bennett-Heung/MovieLens-Movie-Recommendations/blob/main/images/8EDA_genre_relevance.png)